 Quality of life, the support of great friends, and certified caring assistance are as important today at Green Hill as it was for the thirteen founding women in 1866.
 Today, active older female, male and LGBT residents reside in gracious independent living apartments, enjoy award-winning food service, participate in dozens of clubs and activities, physical fitness and physical therapy programs, have housekeeping and laundry service, and professional support with health and medication management.

-Green Hill also provides innovative nursing care in the Green House® Homes and the Legacy building, Memory Care and Sub Acute Rehabilitation.
+Green Hill also provides innovative nursing care in the The Villas at Green Hill and the Legacy building, Memory Care and Sub Acute Rehabilitation.
 The Green Hill of 2018, located on 23 beautiful acres in West Orange, NJ is all that the founding women of the “Society” dreamed of and more 153 years ago.
 We honor them during Women’s History Month and are grateful for their vision to serve elders in New Jersey.
 To learn more about Green Hill, please contact us today.